1. Introduction

 The notions of independence in everyday language differ from those in probability and statistics.

-Non-statisticians and non-mathematicians usually understand the independence of events A and B to mean they are completely unrelated.
+Non-statisticians and non-mathematicians usually understand the independence of events and to mean they are completely unrelated.
 For example, when flipping a coin two times, people could say that the two outcomes aren’t independent because the same coin is used both times.

 In contrast, a statistician would argue that the outcome of one flip doesn’t affect the realization of the other.
 So they would consider the two events statistically independent.